kirandroid0/ev_digital_twin/docs/PHYSICS.md

 motor_eff     = clip( base_motor_efficiency * rpm_factor * torque_factor,  0.70,  0.94 )
 ```

 Not a perfect model of a real motor curve.
-Close enough to matter.

 ---

-## 7. What all of this costs the battery
+## 7. Electrical Power

-Mechanical power, first — torque doing its work at a given angular speed:
+Mechanical power, first: torque doing its work at a given angular speed:

 ```
 angular_velocity = rpm * 2*pi / 60
 p_motor_kW       = motor_torque * angular_velocity / 1000
 ```

-Then the honest part — converting that into what the battery actually feels.
-Driving costs more than the motor alone suggests, because nothing is perfectly efficient.
-Regen gives back less than it captures, for the same reason.
+Mechanical Energy equivalent to Electrical Energy

 ```
 if p_motor_kW > 0:   # driving: losses stack, so more is drawn than the motor alone would suggest